 Generations Forward is a growing collaborative of families and community partners in Whatcom County, Washington.
 We believe that supporting children and family well-being from the start is essential for building healthy and resilient communities.
 We know that interlocking systems of oppression like racism, income inequality, and ableism prevent families from reaching their biggest dreams.
 Through our advocacy for families, we work to address these issues at both the interpersonal and the institutional level.
 We honor the expertise, culture, and wisdom that families hold from their lived experiences and strive to keep families at the center of all our work.

 Our goal is to create a community where every family can truly thrive.
-We will know that we have reached this vision when we have a community where families of color are welcomed and supported, tribal sovereignty is respected and protected, single parents and nontraditional families have the resources they need, and all children have safe housing, healthy food, and accessible education.
+We will know that we have reached this vision when we have a community where families of color are welcomed and supported, tribal sovereignty is respected and protected, single parents and nontraditional families have the resources they need, and all children have safe housing, culturally appropriate childcare and healthcare, and accessible education.

 The Generations Forward collaborative works towards this vision through Community-Building, Education and Co-learning, and Policy Advocacy.